t73fde/sx/sxhtml/README.md

 the list of attributes at the front, use the nil value *()* as the value of the attribute.
 For example, `(input (@ (disabled ()) (disabled . "yes")))` will be transformed to `<input>`.

+## Content

+HTML is not just about tags and attributes.
+These are there to structure the content.
+To specify content, use preferabily strings.
+Numbers are allowed too, you don't habe to convert them into a string.
+Symbols are ignored, because their string representation may change (for example if symbols are case-insensitive).